ion2s-gmbh/oloid-website/src/README.md

 ---
 home: true
 heroImage: /hero.png
-heroText: Oloid Laravel Patternlib
+heroText: This is Oloid
-tagline: A workshop for your frontend code
+tagline: A patternlib for your laravel apps
 actionText: Let's get started
 actionLink: /introduction/
 features: